-While we have not decided on a kit yet, most kits we've researched come with a single, or multiple, 100aH batteries.
+While we have not decided on a kit yet, most kits we've researched come with a single 100aH battery.

 Ideally we would select the solar kit with two 100 aH batteries as this gives us flexibility in terms of placing objects in the final product while fulfilling the output specifications as well.